reagent-project/reagent-cookbook/firebase/README.md

      ]))
 ```

+## Listen to Firebase and place changes in local sate

 Next, we want to complete the circle.
 If a value is sent to firebase (or if a value is changed in firerbase), we want to hear about it back in our webapp.
 We can do this by asking firebase to send us a *snapshot* of the *value* *on* a change via the `.on` function.
-With that *snapshot* we can find the value we want and place it in our local state, which is in the `app-state` atom of our *firebase.session* namespace.
+With that *snapshot* we can find the value we want and place it in our local state.
+This is done using the `session/put!` function which associates a key-value pair in the `session/app-state` atom (which is where our local state is stored).

 ```clojure
 (ns firebase.views.home-page